chasslayy/EbonyEssenceCo/README.md

-# LumiSkin: Photo-Robust Skin Swatch Extraction with Computer Vision
+# HouseofEbony: Photo-Robust Skin Swatch Extraction with Computer Vision

 ## Overview
 **LumiSkin** is a computer vision project that focuses on extracting reliable skin color swatches from facial images under varied lighting conditions.
 Accurate skin color estimation is a key challenge in beauty technology, powering applications such as foundation shade matching, AR try-on, personalized skincare, and even dermatology analysis.